 Description of Festival Events

-Readings and spoken word performances have always been at the heart of the Dodge Poetry Festival and are held at a variety of venues throughout the site.
+Readings and spoken-word performances have always been at the heart of the Dodge Poetry Festival and are held at a variety of venues throughout the site.

 FESTIVAL POET READINGS

-These late afternoon and evening programs of half-hour readings on the main stage have been a central feature of every Dodge Poetry Festival since 1986.
-For the third time, they will take place in the New Jersey Performing Arts Center’s beautiful and acoustically splendid Prudential Hall.
+These late-afternoon and evening readings on the main stage have been a central feature of every Dodge Poetry Festival since 1986.
+For the sixth time, they will take place in the New Jersey Performing Arts Center’s beautiful and acoustically splendid Prudential Hall.
 Each Festival Poet reads for thirty minutes.

-Musical performances and poetry and musical collaborations have been a part of every Dodge Festival.
-The New Jersey Symphony, Danny Caron, Tomás Doncker and The True Groove All-Stars, Amir ElSaffar and Hamid Al-Saadi, and current students and alumni of NJPAC's Wachovia Jazz for Teens program will be performing at various events throughout the festival.
+Musical performances and poetry and music collaborations have been a highlight of every Dodge Festival.
+The New Jersey Symphony, Danny Caron, Tomás Doncker and The True Groove All-Stars, Amir ElSaffar and Hamid Al-Saadi, and current students and alumni of NJPAC’s Wells Fargo Jazz for Teens program will be performing at various events throughout the Festival.

 POETRY AND SONG

-Nearly every anthology of English poetry begins with the English Ballads, which we read on the page as poetry because their music has been lost.
-Bards, griots, rappers and shamans have all mixed recitation and singing in their performances.
-In these sessions, poets, songwriters and musicians collaborate in performance and explore such questions as: What might we discover if we explore poetry and song as points on a spectrum as opposed to distinct art forms?
+Nearly every anthology of English poetry begins with the English ballads, ancient songs we read as poetry.
+Across millennia, bards, griots and rappers have blended recitation and singing.
+In this session, poets, songwriters and musicians explore questions such as: What might we discover if we approach poetry and song as points on a spectrum and not distinct art forms?
 How do they influence and inform each other?
 What possibilities arise if we question the boundaries between them?

-Never lectures or seminars, these are true “conversations” between one to five Festival Poets and the audience.
-Speaking from personal experience and often using poems (their own and others’) as examples, poets discuss a broad range of topics.
+Never lectures or seminars, these are true conversations between one to four Festival Poets and the audience.
+Speaking from personal experience and using poems (their own and others’) as springboards, poets discuss a broad range of topics.
 Time is allowed for questions from the audience.